Merritt Parkway: History

-Services
+In 2004, a project to rebuild exit 48 from a standard diamond interchange into a Single-point urban interchange (SPUI) was completed.
+Also as part of this project, a new overpass was built to replace the old one (it was not wide enough for a SPUI), though this new overpass replicated the aesthetics of the old one.

+After years of environmental studies, the Connecticut Department of Transportation awarded an $87 million contract to Balfour Beatty Construction to build the replacement Igor I. Sikorsky Memorial Bridge in 2000.
+The southern half of the replacement bridge opened in 2003; the old bridge was demolished in 2004.
+In February 2004, the load unexpectedly shifted on a crane that was removing structural steel from the old bridge.
+The crane overturned and fell into the partially frozen Housatonic River, killing its operator.
+The remaining half of the bridge was completed in 2006, two years behind schedule.
+The new bridge has a concrete deck, with an asphalt surface, three lanes in each direction, full left and right shoulders, a sidewalk for pedestrians, wrought-iron railing, and aesthetic lighting.
+The bridge also includes a system of concrete fenders that protects the bridge piers from ship collisions, a feature that was absent from the original span.

+Prior to 2025, exits were numbered sequentially, not mileage-based, like most highways in Connecticut, however though the state is gradually transitioning to milepost-based exit numbers on most of their highways over the next few years.
+The Merritt Parkway's transition from sequential exit numbers to mileage-based exit numbers began on July 28, 2025.

+Service plazas

 Six rest areas/service plazas, featuring parking lots, gas stations, and convenience stores, were also built along the Merritt Parkway so that drivers would not have to exit to refuel.
-Pairs of plazas are located opposite each other on either side of the parkway in Fairfield (near exit 46), New Canaan (near exit 37), and Greenwich (just beyond the CT-NY state line).
+Pairs of plazas are located opposite each other on either side of the parkway in Fairfield (near exit 28), New Canaan (near exit 14), and Greenwich (just beyond the CT-NY state line).
 The northbound-side plaza in Greenwich also houses a Connecticut welcome center.
 The plazas were originally constructed during the parkway's days as a tolled highway, but remained even after the tolls were removed in 1988, making the parkway one of only a few toll-free highways with service plazas along its length.
 Between 2011 and 2015, all six of the service plazas (along with the four located further north along the Wilbur Cross Parkway) were completely renovated.
 The renovations preserved the original brick-and-stone façade of the buildings, but completely redesigned and modernized the interiors.
 The plazas now include more modern gas pumps, Alltown convenience stores, and a Dunkin' Donuts shop at each location; three of the Merritt's six plazas also include a Subway shop.
 Prior to the renovations, no fast-food service had previously been available at the plazas.
 The renovation project was completed during the summer of 2015, when the New Canaan plazas were reopened.